Fed-CBS: A Heterogeneity-Aware Client Sampling Mechanism for Federated Learning via Class-Imbalance Reduction: Experiments

 \subsubsection{Case 2: Non-uniform Availability}

 \textbf{Settings.} There are 200 clients in total.
-In each communication round, 30$\%$ of them (\textit{i.e.}, 60 clients) are set available in each training round with replacement.
+In each communication round, 30$\%$ of them (\textit{i.e.}, 60 clients) are set available uniformly in each training round with replacement.
 By non-uniformly setting the availability, the global dataset of those 60 available clients is always class-imbalanced.
 To measure the degree of class imbalance, we make the global dataset have the same amount of $n_1$ data samples for the five classes and have the same amount of $n_2$ data samples for the other five classes.
 The ratio $r$ between $n_1$ and $n_2$ is set to $3:1$ and $5:1$.
 We select 10 clients to participate in the training.

-Similarly, as shown in Table \ref{imbalancebest} and Figure \ref{fig:case1}, our method consistently achieves higher test accuracy and more stable convergence, which also outperforms the ideal setting where all the available clients are engaged.
+As shown in Table \ref{imbalancebest} and Figure \ref{fig:case1}, our method consistently achieves higher test accuracy and more stable convergence, and it also outperforms the ideal setting where all the available clients are engaged.
 Since the global dataset of the available 60 clients in each communication round is always class-imbalanced, engaging all of them is not the optimal selection strategy in terms of test accuracy.